History of Baptist Christianity in Sichuan: History

-Current situation
+Since 1949

-After the communist takeover of China in 1949, Protestant Churches in China were also forced to sever their ties with respective overseas Churches, which has thus led to the merging of all the denominations into communist-sanctioned Three-Self Patriotic Church.
+After the communist takeover of China in 1949, Protestant Churches in the country were forced to sever their ties with respective overseas Churches, which then led to the merging of all the denominations into the communist-sanctioned Three-Self Patriotic Church.
+The China Christian Council was founded at the third national Christian conference in 1980 to unite and provide services for Protestant churches, formulating Church Order and encouraging theological education.
+In 2018, the detention of 100 Christians in Sichuan, including their pastor Wang Yi, raised concerns about religious crackdown in China.

 The Cooperative Baptist Fellowship (CBF) and Hua Mei International (a non-profit Chinese Christian organization) provided critical relief supplies such as food, blankets and other necessities after the 2008 Sichuan earthquake.
 Two CBF field personnel Bill and Michelle Cayard also helped three pastors at a Protestant church in Bazhong with its growing congregation, which was ill-equipped to meet the needs of an increasing number of converts.
+The Cayards are planters of a congregation in Chengdu known as Thanksgiving Church.
+This congregation was founded in 2007 with support from the CBF Offering for Global Missions, its membership had increased from 30 in 2007 to 600 in 2017.
+Pastor and lay leader training programs were carried out under the guidance of the Cayards.
+The lack of well-trained pastors and church leaders has been a continuing problem in the Church in Sichuan.